wxFormBuilder/ticpp/readme.txt

 /** @mainpage

-<h1> TinyXml </h1>
+<h1> TinyXML </h1>

-TinyXml is a simple, small, C++ XML parser that can be easily integrating into other programs.
+TinyXML is a simple, small, C++ XML parser that can be easily integrated into other programs.

 <h2> What it does. </h2>

-In brief, TinyXml parses an XML document, and builds from that a Document Object Model (DOM) that can be read, modified, and saved.
+In brief, TinyXML parses an XML document, and builds from that a Document Object Model (DOM) that can be read, modified, and saved.

 XML stands for "eXtensible Markup Language."
 It allows you to create